Aqueum/UR-MyReadS/README.md

 ## requires react router install
 Despite the rubric requirement that the application requires only `npm install` and `npm start` to launch, I have used React Router (which may reqire installation, as listed above).
 It is assumed that Udacity staff would weigh in in [this slack discussion](https://udacity-react.slack.com/archives/C5T2LCD53/p1503956702000051?thread_ts=1501879113.502743&cid=C5T2LCD53) if this is not permitted.

+Since we're installing react router, we may as well install escape-string-regexp and sort-by too...

 ## Incomplete
 Work in progress